asav13/WEPO-PA3/README.md

 ## User instructions
 * To change the language, click the ***flags*** in the top right corner.
-* To locate from seller-details page, back to list of sellers, click the ***Shell Sarks*** icon on the top left of the screen.
+* To locate from seller-details page, back to list of sellers, click the ***SellSharks*** icon on the top left of the screen.

 ##### Sellers
 * To add a new seller, press the ***+ New Seller*** button and fill in the name and category of product.
 You can add a photo but it is not mandatory.
 Upon finish, an error/success message will tell you if it was a success or not.